dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

  }
 ```
 ## Risk mitigation:
-Layout in general is complex and could impact every component in the WinForms  .
-In order to reduce the potential risk and provide backward compatibility, This changes are `quirked` under switch `System.Windows.Forms.EnableAnchorLayoutV2`.
-These changes are by default on for new/migrating applications targeting .NET 8.0 but the developers can control this by setting the above mentioned flag to `false` in the runtimeconfig .template.json for the application.
+Layout in general is complex and could impact every component in the WinForms.
+In order to reduce the potential risk and provide backward compatibility, These changes are `hidden` under switch `System.Windows.Forms.EnableAnchorLayoutV2` and are `ON` by default for new/migrating applications targeting .NET 8.0.
+Developers can disable these changes by setting the above mentioned flag to `false` in the runtimeconfig.template.json for the application.
 Snippet for runtimeconfig.template.json:
 ```JSON
 {